 Garden Hotel San Jose de Puembo

-Accommodations: 8 large cabins are all above deck with doors that open outside to the deck.
+Accommodations – All cabins are all above deck with doors that open outside to the deck.
 Each has private bath, hot showers and air conditioning.
-A rear sun deck and large bow area offer great pelagic viewing.
-A comfortable bar and lounge areas with TV and DVD rounds out our boat.
+A top sun deck and large bow and stern area offer great pelagic viewing.
+Comfortable bar and lounge areas with TV and projector for presentations round out our boat.

-Crew: Captain, 5 sailors, chef and mechanic plus our National Park naturalist/guide.
+Crew – Captain, 5 sailors, 2 chefs and 2 mechanics plus our National Park naturalist/guide.

 Activity Level Rating: 3 (Note: 1 is easy and 5 is difficult)

 • Some trails on the Galapagos will be very rocky.

 • We will need to board and disembark from zodiacs to the yacht as well as to shore.